How to Get a Construction Equipment & Machinery Trading License in Dubai

 Choose your facility type, whether a flexi-desk, shared office, or dedicated warehouse unit, depending on your operational needs.

-Pay the applicable licence registration and facility fees upon approval of your application.
+Pay the applicable license registration and facility fees upon approval of your application.

-Receive your trading licence and proceed with visa applications for yourself and any staff members.
+Receive your trading license and proceed with visa applications for yourself and any staff members.

 The typical processing timeline for a straightforward application is 5 to 10 working days.
 More complex structures involving multiple shareholders or additional approvals may take slightly longer.